featbit/featbit-python-sdk/README.md

 ### FBClient

-Applications SHOULD instantiate a single instance for the lifetime of the application.
+Applications **SHOULD instantiate a single FBClient instance** for the lifetime of the application.
 In the case where an application needs to evaluate feature flags from different environments, you may create multiple clients, but they should still be retained for the lifetime of the application rather than created per request or per thread.

-### Bootstrapping
+#### Bootstrapping

-The bootstrapping is in fact the call of constructor of `FFCClient`, in which the SDK will be initialized and connect to feature flag center
+The bootstrapping is in fact the call of constructor of `FBClient`, in which the SDK will be initialized and connect to feature flag center.

 The constructor will return when it successfully connects, or when the timeout(default: 15 seconds) expires, whichever comes first.
 If it has not succeeded in connecting when the timeout elapses, you will receive the client in an uninitialized state where feature flags will return default values; it will still continue trying to connect in the background unless there has been a network error or you close the client(using `stop()`).
 You can detect whether initialization has succeeded by calling `initialize()`.

 The best way to use the SDK as a singleton, first make sure you have called `fbclient.set_config()` at startup time.
-Then `fbclient.get()` will return the same shared `fbclient.client.FFCClient` instance each time.
+Then `fbclient.get()` will return the same shared `fbclient.client.FBClient` instance each time.
 The client will be initialized if it runs first time.
 ```python
 from fbclient.config import Config
 from fbclient import get, set_config